SonarLint Connected Mode

 Keep in mind that the revision or branch analyzed by SonarQube may not be the same as what you have opened in the IDE.
 In this case, SonarLint will do its best to locate the issue in your local code.

-Observing different analysis results between SonarQube/SonarCloud and SonarLint can have different causes which may or may not be related to Connected Mode:
+Observing different analysis results between SonarQube/SonarCloud and SonarLint can have different causes.

 Due to extensive resource requirements, taint vulnerability and some advanced bug detection rules are ignored by SonarLint.
 Please check the analyzer (PMD, Checkstyle, ESLint, PyLint, …).
 SonarLint will only run rules from SonarSource analyzers including custom rules extending SonarSource analyzers.
 Third-party analyzers usually have their own IDE integration, so we have no plan to run them in SonarLint.